-Vitamin D is needed for normal growth and bone development in children and also is essential for a strong and well-functioning immune system.
-It is important at every stage of life, but especially for rapidly growing infants and children.
+Vitamin D is needed for normal growth and bone development in children and is essential for a strong and well-functioning immune system.
+Vitamin D is important throughout life but is especially important for growing infants and children.

 Minimising the spread of infections

-There are more ways to help reducing the spread of infections, keeping your family healthy and minimise sick days.
+There are many ways to reduce the spread of infections, keep your family healthy and minimise sick days.
 Here are just a few:

-- Make sure both you and your child wash your hands frequently with soap and water, especially when coming home from day care or work and public transportation.
+- Make sure both you and your child wash your hands frequently with soap and water, especially when coming home from daycare, work and when using public transportation.

 - Avoid sharing the same towel.

 - Avoid crowds during the cold and flu season.

-- Teach your child to sneeze or cough in a tissue or the crook of the elbow, instead of the hand.
+- Teach your child to sneeze or cough in a tissue or the crook of the elbow instead of their hands.

-- Let your child stay at home if he or she is sick.
+- Let your child stay home if he or she is feeling sick.

 Functional abdominal pain